FLORIDA MERMAID RUM

 • Tonic Water.

-It depends on several factors, including your body weight, hydration, and metabolic rate, plus the Proof of the rum.
-In general, if your drink 3-5 shots of 30 to 40-Proof rum in twenty minutes, you’re going to be quite drunk, and it will all hit you at the same time.
+It depends on several factors, including weight, hydration, metabolic rate, and the Proof of the rum.
+In general, if you drink 3-5 shots of 30 to 40-proof rum in 20 minutes, you’re going to be quite drunk, and it will all hit you at the same time.
 Conversely, if you drink the same five shots over three hours, you’ll be happy and buzzed at the end but much less likely to get sick.

-• It’s best to use some sort of glass that tapers near the top, in order to concentrate the aromas.
+• To concentrate the aromas, it’s best to use some sort of glass that tapers near the top.

-• Because of the above fact, your first task is to simply smell the spirit.
+• Because of the above fact, your first task is to smell the spirit simply.

 • Take an initial sip and just let it coat your mouth.